hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/Resources.md

 # Resources
 ### What are Resources?
 Resources are loosely defined as being any outside application, or service that the IRCT communicates with.
 This includes resources that provide data such as i2b2/tranSMART, or services such as ExAC.

-!
-Because the IRCT has the ability to communicate with a variety of different types of resources, and what type of implementation they support the IRCT needs to describe what they do to the end user.
+Since the IRCT supports multiple different resource types the IRCT needs to describe what they can do.
+This helps to define what this 'Resource Driven API' can accomplish.

-!
-As described above this creates a Resource Driven API.

-!
-We look more into the different parts of how to understand what a resource supports, and what you can do with it.
+You can learn more about what resources are offered by default from the IRCT by visiting our Resource Interface wiki [here](https://github.com/hms-dbmi/IRCT-RI/wiki).

 ### Getting a List of Resources